 5. I wasn’t worried about that raw edge because I am cleaning that up with some linen ribbon and fabric glue!
-I just cut out the lengths of ribbon to match the lengths of the placemat sides and glued them in place, overlapping in the corners.
+It was easy to cut out the lengths of ribbon to match the lengths of the placemat sides.
+Then I just glued them in place, overlapping in the corners.

-I was able to get four placemats out of one coffee bag so a set of twelve will only take three bags.
-I like the colors in the sacks I chose and will especially like to use these at Christmas time with the red and green.
+I was able to get four placemats out of one coffee bag.
+So, a set of twelve will only take three bags.
+The colors, in the sacks I chose, will be especially fun at Christmas with the red and green.
 I am super happy with the thickness of this burlap as it is perfect for placemats.
-I really didn’t even need to line the back with the white burlap for the weight but I still wanted to do it for the softness.
+For weight, it wasn’t really even necessary to line the back with the white burlap.
+However, I still wanted to do it for the softness.
 The coffee bags have a bit of a rough texture and I didn’t want to take a chance of getting any scratches on my maple dining table.
 They probably wouldn’t scratch but I do like the softness of the white burlap fabric and the added security it gives.

 What To Do With Coffee Bag Fabric Scraps:

-When I was finished cutting out my fabric for the placemats, I of course had some scrap fabric left over.
-I didn’t want to waste these small pieces so I came up with a couple of quick small projects that could be useful and decorative.
+When I was finished cutting out my fabric for the placemats, I had some scrap fabric left over.
+Since I didn’t want to waste these small pieces, I came up with a couple of quick small projects.

 I have some ideas for more burlap crafts so stay tuned for what I have coming up!